haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Combo structure.md

 	- Considering how meter works it ought to be fine.
 - Current parser system is a bit troublesome with ex
 	- If buttons come in one frame apart, the game will go ahead with the non-ex version if it can
+- Maybe initially you only have f/s/g and s is ex-lite
+	- fs variants of special moves are items

 # Objectives
 - Autocorrect